-When the news broke that Edward Snowden, a contractor, had stolen and leaked NSA classified files, it is unlikely that the business world considered the threat that employees represent to their data.
+Until the news broke that Edward Snowden, a contractor, had stolen and leaked NSA classified files, it was unlikely that the business world considered the threat that employees represented to their data.
 Businesses have long focused on protecting themselves from outsiders, competitors, hackers and the like.
 Businesses understand that there are myriad ways that their data can be breached, exposed or corrupted.
 They also understand that the parties most interested in their data is their competition.
 As a result, the focus of data protection is to protect it from external threats.

 However, a new report from Boscom research is turning this thinking on its head.
 The report states that a staggering 85 percent of employees have taken company information and even documents when leaving a company.
 If Edward Snowden was a shot across the bow, this report was a direct hit.
 This not only provides insight into the intention of employees, but worryingly exposes how easy it is for employees to steal a company’s data.